vhuynen/Connect-RAK4631-Weather-Monitoring-to-Helium-and-Ubidots/README.md

 The data received from the device are encoded in Cayenne LPP format and sent as is to MyDevices Cayenne.
 MyDevices Cayenne expects a structured **buffer** so as to be loaded.

 Regarding the Ubidots API, the expected format is JSON.
-This is performed by the JavaScript function that decodes the LPP buffer to JSON before to being sent to Ubidots.
+This is performed by the JavaScript function that decodes the LPP buffer to JSON before being sent to Ubidots.

 ![Helium Flow](./docs/gallery/helium_flow.png)

 ## Helium JavaScript decoder function for Ubidots

-The Ubidots [decoder function](https://gist.github.com/vhuynen/4147d0d65edb16d525ade26eb0dfb34a) from the Helium Console is shared with my **WisBlock Kit 1** and my **WisNode RAK7204**.
-Only the luminosity sensor decoding data has been added to be compatible.
+As explained earlier, data are transformed into JSON Format before being forwarded to Ubidots.

+A common [JavaScript function](https://gist.github.com/vhuynen/4147d0d65edb16d525ade26eb0dfb34a) is shared with my WisNode RAK7204 as well as my WisBlock Kit 1.
+This same function also decodes data as expected by Ubidots API.

-Below, the result of the JavaScript decoding function expected by the Ubidots API :
+Down below, the result of the JavaScript decoding function expected by the Ubidots API :

 ``` json
 {